What Is This All About???

 We in the security arena live by a code of "need to

+it.
 The same should go for anyone when dealing with security matters.
-Military

-plans, computer codes, encryption, etc. should all be covered under this
+Military plans, computer codes, encryption, etc. should all be covered under

 Where you get into trouble with the security apparatus is